quicwg/base-drafts/draft-ietf-quic-recovery.md

-An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) after the unacknowledged packet.
-Receipt of the ack indicates that a later packet was received, while kReorderingThreshold provides some tolerance for reordering of packets in the network.
+An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) and/or a threshold amount of time after the unacknowledged packet.
+Receipt of the acknowledgement indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of packets in the network.

-The RECOMMENDED initial value for kReorderingThreshold is 3.

-We derive this recommendation from TCP loss recovery {{?RFC5681}}
-{{?RFC6675}}.
-It is possible for networks to exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
-Implementers MAY use algorithms developed for TCP, such as TCP-NCR
+The RECOMMENDED initial value for kReorderingThreshold is 3, based on TCP loss recovery {{?RFC5681}} {{?RFC6675}}.
+Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
+Spuriously declaring packets lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
+Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience.

-{{?RFC4653}}, to improve QUIC's reordering resilience, though care should be taken to map TCP specifics to QUIC correctly.
-Similarly, using time-based loss detection to deal with reordering, such as in PR-TCP, should be more readily usable in QUIC.
-Making QUIC deal with such networks is important open research, and implementers are encouraged to explore this space.
+QUIC implementations can use time-based loss detection to handle reordering based on time elapsed since the packet was sent.
+This may be used either as a replacement for a packet reordering threshold or in addition to it.
+The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeReorderingFraction), is 1/8.

 ### Early Retransmit